isomerpages/sndgo-corp/media-hub/press-releases/_posts/2022-03-02-post-Summary of key announcements at Committee of Supply 2022.md

 * From the national vaccine appointment system, which took just 2 weeks to develop, to the clinic administration system that helped keep vaccination centres well-stocked, tech has helped Singapore achieve one of the highest vaccination rates in the world

-#### C. Collaboration key in tackling challenges and seizing new opportunities
+### Collaboration key in tackling challenges and seizing new opportunities

 Promoting digital inclusion and enhancing cybersecurity remain priorities as we continue to push ahead in our digitalisation efforts. **Our partnership with citizens and businesses will help us proactively identify areas for improvement, co-create solutions, and work towards a more inclusive digital nation**.